jennifertakagi/jennifertakagi/README.md

 #### I'm always interested in learning something new :coffee::computer:
 Currently, I'm learning about the following topics:
 - Improving Pyhton foundation
-- Starting first project using IA
+- Starting the first project using IA
 - Deeping dive to React JS, Typescript, and Next JS